University of Kashmir: Library

 The university has a central library called Allama Iqbal Library.
+It is headed by the University Librarian.
 It has a collection of over 600,000 books including 415 rare manuscripts.
 It was established to cater the needs of scholars, researchers and students of the university.
 With the split of university in 1969, the library was shared by the two universities (University of Kashmir and University of Jammu).

 Hostels

-The university provides residential facilities on a first-come-first-served basis to the teaching and non-teaching staff as well as to students.